Riizade/Homebrew-Garbage/rules.md

 Melee attacks can only be used when the character is in melee range, and can only be used against enemies that are also in melee range.
 Melee attacks gain an unconditional +3 bonus to attack rolls (in addition to other bonuses, such as your Melee Offense skill).

 Ranged attacks can be used against any combatant at any range, but gains no bonus.
-Ranged attacks made while in Melee range suffer a -3 penalty to the attack roll.
+If a ranged attack is used while the character is in melee range, the attack uses the *lower* roll of the character's Melee Offense and Ranged Offense skills, but still gains no bonus.

 If the character's attack roll exceeds the target defense value of the enemy, the enemy falls in combat.